Uplift » Talking to Clients About Legal Funding

 Every reputable funding company shows terms and a payoff table clearly on one page.
 Despite this, your client might not understand the entirety of the arrangement.

-Still treating or expect a lengthy process?
+Are they still treating or expecting a lengthy process?
 Explain how compound interest can affect payback over the long term.

 Summing up